 Secondly, Gan et al. (2022) undertook a study of the mitogenomes of diverse extant cirripedes, analysis of which placed verrucomorphs as basal to all calcareous-shelled barnacles, with an inferred origin in the Triassic (Gan et al., 2022 fig. 4).
 They suggested that verrucomorphs descended from a 6-plated archaeolepadomorph rather than a brachylepadomorph.

 Recent collecting has discovered a wide range of new material of both brachylepadomorphs, and the present paper revises the taxonomy of all Cretaceous taxa assigned to the Brachylepadomorpha and Verrucomorpha, as the basis for a detailed cladistic analysis of likely relationships between these groups.

+Figure 1

 Comparative morphology of thoracican cirripedes